-QUICK GUIDE FOR AFTERSHOKZ AEROPEX VS XTRAINERZ HEADPHONES
+QUICK GUIDE FOR AFTERSHOKZ AEROPEX VS Swim HEADPHONES

 - If you want Bluetooth headphones for daily use when taking part in things like urban sports or commuting, pick the Aeropex.

-- If you are a swimmer or sports enthusiast wanting waterproof headphones for swimming who prefers NOT to carry your smartphone while training, pick the Xtrainerz.
+- If you are a swimmer or sports enthusiast wanting waterproof headphones for swimming who prefers NOT to carry your smartphone while training, pick the Swim.

 Can AfterShokz Aeropex be used for swimming?

 As Bluetooth technology cannot pass a signal through water, Aeropex cannot be used underwater.
 But, If you are into running, cycling and being active outdoors and want open-ear wireless Bluetooth headphones, the Aeropex headphones are for you.

 Unlike earbuds or over the ear headphones the open ear design means your ear canal is left open so you can hear the world around you as you pound the pavements or ride the trails.
 You listen to your music by the truly genius method of bone conduction whilst still being able to hear the world around you.

 This way of hearing means sound vibrations are carried through your bones to your inner ear instead of via the eardrum.

 With your ear canal unhindered by tight-fitting earbuds, you can hear ambient sounds around you as you exercise, including cars passing close by and other warning sounds that would be muffled by in-ear earphones.